gopal2884/Coursera/3_Getting_Cleaning_Data/Week_4/Readme.md

 - 'test/subject_test.txt': ID's of subjects in the training data

-Please download this data here: files these can be downloaded here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip:
+Please download this data here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip:

 A brief description of the script: